Add your kids & set your routine

-Note: You can add more than one extra parent/guardian when subscribed to PLUS.
-You can try it free for 1 month!
+Note: You can add more than one extra parent/guardian when subscribed to Rooster Card.

 The best way to learn is by doing.
 Get your kids managing their own account, so they can start making decisions on what to allocate where.
 With your guidance, you can create space to talk about money, like the difference between a need and want, and the value of saving for a rainy day!